-In the U.S., you may never have considered yourself a minority because of your religion, but going abroad can make you very aware of religious beliefs.
-Locals might be curious and interested to learn about your traditions and vis a versa.
-However common misconceptions, differing levels of religious sensitivities, and general ignorance may make your experience frustrating at times.
+However, common misconceptions, differing levels of religious sensitivities and general ignorance may make your experience frustrating at times.
 Your religion or ethnicity should never have a negative effect on your overall study abroad experience but it is important to be well informed before traveling.

 Diversity Abroad provides some questions to think about before you travel abroad, and some tips for dealing with religious challenges while you are abroad.

-WUJS exists to serve Jewish students and Jewish student unions worldwide and contains information about the Jewish Calendar, Jewish Leadership, Jewish Learning, Campus Life, and WUJS Projects.
+WUJS exists to serve Jewish students and Jewish student unions worldwide and contains information about the Jewish calendar, leadership and learning, Campus Life and WUJS projects.

 IES Abroad has a range of country-specific resources on various religious identities, in addition to information on other identities.